 UX design for e-learning is essential.
 It can be your key to unlocking a great experience for the learners.
-UX design for e-learning has many similarities with designing other digital products.
+Elearning design has many similarities with designing other digital products.
 It includes user research methods, prototyping, and usability testing.
-At the same time, UX for e-learning has specific requirements.
+At the same time, the user experience for e-learning has specific requirements.
 That is what we will mainly focus on in this article.
 We will provide design examples of the “National AI course” for all Dutch people that we have designed for Elephant Road.

 What is UX design?

 User experience design is the process of enhancing user satisfaction with a product by improving the usability, accessibility, and desirability provided in the interaction with a product.

 In other words, UX design is the process of designing (digital or physical) products that are useful, easy to use, and delightful to interact with.
 It’s about enhancing the experience that people have while interacting with your product, and making sure they find value in what you’re providing.

 The primary purpose of UX design for e-learning is to make it easy to navigate through the learning process and allow the learners to concentrate on the content entirely.
 As the pace of life influences when and how we learn, we should adopt these changes.
 Interface design for e-learning involves creating a conducive learning environment.
 The fundamental idea is that the interface and all its components act to stimulate the education process.